mrbid/Minetest-Worldmods/README.md

 - texture alpha/transparency support added to Technic CNC & Mymillworks.
 - added glowfences for mese fences and caverealms glow crystal fences.
 - Test_User has refactored the code of [unified_inventory](https://github.com/minetest-mods/unified_inventory) in api.lua to vastly improve load times of the server when rebooting.
+- Created a new framed & coloured glass mod called `cglass`.
+- Improved cncnodes to merge the best nodes from `technic_cnc_improved`, `mymillwork`, and `mymeshnodes` mods.

 ## TODO